 Traditionally, Army ROTC is a four-year program.
 The first two years are taken in your freshman and sophomore years (Basic Course).
 Keep in mind, you can take the Basic Course on a trial basis for up to two years (unless, of course, you're on an Army ROTC scholarship or contracted).

 The second two years are taken in your junior and senior years (Advanced Course).
-And, during the summer between your junior and senior years, you will attend Leader Development and Assessment Course (LDAC), which will give you hands-on training and the confidence you can't learn in a classroom.
+During the summer between your junior and senior years, you will attend the Leader Development and Assessment Course (LDAC), which will give you hands-on training and the confidence you can't learn in a classroom.
 It's a four-week summer course to evaluate and train all Army ROTC Cadets.

 What will you learn?